-Who knew you could find bats, a castle, a Japanese garden, ostrich racing and more in the greater Phoenix area?
-Check out these unexpected attractions that may surprise you.
+Who knew you could find castles, a pyramid, waterfalls, ostrich races and so much more in the Greater Phoenix area?
+Check out these unexpected landmarks and prepare to be surprised.

 Tovrea Castle